tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Visual mode is perfectly adequate for one-off changes.
 And even though Vim’s motions allow for surgical preci-sion, sometimes we need to modify a range of text whose structure is difficult to trace.
 In these cases, Visual mode is the right tool for the job.

 `Vr-` visual select entire current line, then change all character into "-"

----

-The `I` and `A` commands placing the cursor at the start or end of the selection, respectively.
-So what about the `i` and `a`commands; what do they do in Visual mode?

-In Visual and Operator-Pending modes the `i` and `a` keys follow a different convention: they form the first half of a text object.

 ### Command-Line Mode